SJ5035 - Advanced Reporting (2023/24)

-They will work on projects within class with a view to publishing them online via the course website, www.hollowayexpress.co.uk
+You will work on projects within class with a view to publishing them online via the course website, www.hollowayexpress.co.uk

 Holloway Express, thereby providing an outward-facing portal for future employability.

-The module will be assessed by two portfolios of six stories (news and features) in total, comprising one podcast and one video package, both of which must show evidence of professional writing and newsgathering skills learnt in this module,
+Two portfolios of six stories (news and features) in total, comprising one podcast and one video package, both of which must show evidence of professional writing and newsgathering skills learnt in this module,

 Sessions will mix tutor instruction with blended learning, in-class writing workshops, discussions and debate, site visits and guest lectures, with students required to do weekly reporting and writing exercises out of class as well as during sessions, where coaching will supplement group work.